signalogic/SigSRF_SDK/mediaTest_readme.md

 You can apply the following guidelines to determine whether you are at the limit of FTRT mode acceleration:

 > * there should be no warning messages about thread pre-emption, wav file write time exceeded, or other timing-related conditions.
-Warning message examples are given in [Stream Group Output Wav Path](#user-content-streamgroupoutputwavpath) below
+Warning message examples are given in [Output Wav Path](#user-content-outputwavpath) below
 > * the number of FLCs (Frame Loss Compensation) in stream group output should be the same or nearly the same as running the same pcap(s) in real-time.
 Look for "Underrun" in [mediaMin Run-Time Stats](#user-content-runtimestats_main)

 The last indicator is the most reliable.
 An increase in FTRT mode FLCs indicates the system does not have enough processing capacity to keep up with acceleration specified in the [Real-Time Interval](#user-content-realtimeinterval) -rN command line argument.
 Basically, the system is not able to maintain continuous stream group wav and pcap output without having to repair missed frames caused by lack of compute resources.
 As FTRT mode acceleration nears system limits, small changes in system configuration, pcap contents, and command line settings can make a difference.
 For example, using a RAM disk to store output wav files, limiting stream group audio output to 8 kHz (narrowband), limiting screen output (e.g. reducing number of INFO messages), disabling packet logging, etc. might help.